bruceravel/demeter/documentation/Artemis/startup/main.rst

 ----------

 This area in the main window is used to display various kinds of messages, including updates on long-running tasks, hints about controls underneath the mouse, and other announcements.

 On some platforms, the status bar is able to display color.
 If you are one one of those platforms, the status bar will display with a green background during a long running task and with a red background when an error has occured or when something needs your immediate attention.

 Many controls in the main window and elsewhere have hints attached to them which will be displayed in this status bar when the mouse passes over.
 These hints are intended to teach about the functionality of the control beheath the mouse.
 Hints are not recorded in the status bar buffer.

 Many short and long running tasks display updates of various kinds.
-Many of these are recorded in the status bar buffer.
-Messages displayed in the status bar with a green or red background are recorded in the status bar buffer with green or red text.
+Many of these are recorded in the `status bar buffer
+<../monitor.html#the-status-buffer>`_.
+Messages displayed in the status
+bar with a green or red background are recorded in the status bar buffer with green or red text.
 Messages which only indicate the progress of a long running task are not recorded in the buffer.